 How to Choose the Best Chinese Carbon MTB Wheels?

-Before you buy a set of carbon mountain bike wheels, you should answer the following question that can save you hundreds of dollars.
+Before buying a carbon mountain bike wheelset, you should answer the following question, which can save you hundreds of dollars.

-Are you a very demanding and aggressive rider who pushes your bike to its limits?
+Are you a demanding and aggressive rider pushing your bike to its limits?

 Jeff Cayley from Worldwide Cyclery did a great video on this topic.